ben-manes/gradle-versions-plugin/README.md

 ### Cache invalidation

-To find the latest version of a dependency, the task asks each repository which versions exist.
-Gradle caches that answer for 24 hours, so a version published within the last day may be missing from the report even though the repository already has it.
+To find the latest version of a dependency, the task queries each repository for the versions available there.
+Gradle caches the result for 24 hours, so a version published within the last day may be missing from the report, because the cached answer predates it.
 Re-run with `--refresh-dependencies` to bypass the cache and query the repositories again:

 ```bash
 ./gradlew dependencyUpdates --refresh-dependencies